sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 - Intimate Piano is the child preset that use only the lowest velocity layer without EQ feature.

 - No effect version added for both sfz presets, without width and equalizers, which have advantage of low CPU usage.

+- If you are an advanced user and well understand this SFZ format, you can also modify anything in this sfz instrument to your personal taste, make new presets and settings that suit to your private need.
+SFZ is an easy-to-learn format and very editable.
+However, if you use this sfz as your basis to create a new one and want to distribute it, we just ask to explicitly put a note that it's derived from this sfz instrument in this github repository.

 ## Update Log